KS-Beep/Flexible-Website/README.md

 # Avataar-Assignment

 # Overview
-Welcome to the repository for our responsive e-commerce website!
-This project aims to provide a user-friendly online shopping experience with a focus on responsive navigation and a dynamic carousel for featured products.
+Welcome to the repository of my responsive e-commerce website!
+This project aims to provide a user-friendly online shopping experience focusing on a dynamic navigation bar and a dynamic carousel for featured products.

 Features
 1. Dynamic Navigation Bar